 Meanwhile, as the opening date neared, our anxiety levels and frequency of OCD behaviour rose, like it used to be if your team was in a Cup Final.
 Would we all be fit and well on the day?
 Can we stop treading on the cracks in the pavement?
 Wear your lucky socks.
 The uppermost question remained unvoiced – would they be rubbish?
 Would the Emperor have any clothes on at all?

 Without reference to the others, all three of us had secretly brought contingency bottles and expected the worst.

 Where’s Goldilocks?
 Now it’s time to cut to an empty little house, alone in the woods.
 Look, the front door is open, and on the table, there are three bottles.
 And no sign of Bears.
 Let’s go in.

 Romanée St. Vivant, 1973

-The first bottle was Romanée St, Vivant, being 5.29 hectares, a big vintage and apparently 1973 wasn’t the greatest year.
+The first bottle was Romanée St, Vivant, being 5.29 hectares, a big vintage and 1973 wasn’t the greatest year.
 Bottle number 15,449 of 22,713.
-The Marey-Monge referred to on the neck label refers to Domaine Marey-Monge, who at this time leased this vineyard to DRC.
+The Marey-Monge referred to on the neck label refers to Domaine Marey-Monge, who then leased this vineyard to DRC.
 DRC finally bought it outright in 1988.